-- The CAN receiver input impedance R{diff} is specified as 10k ohms or greater.
-Transceivers with e.g. 20k ohm input impedance reduce the total bus load and can allow significantly more nodes.
-They will generally not allow greater maximum lengths. - The CAN transmitter output drive capability is expressed as a minimum bus resistance of 45 - ohms.
+- The CAN specifications require the receiver input impedance R{diff} must be 10k ohms or greater.
+30 Transceivers with e.g. 20k ohm input impedance reduce the total bus load and can allow significantly more nodes.
+They will generally not allow greater maximum lengths. - The CAN transmitter output drive capability is expressed as a minimum bus resistance of 45 ohms.
 Bus transmitters with improved drive capability, e.g. 42.5 ohms, can allow significantly more nodes because the bus termination resistance provides much of the total load.
 Improved transmitters will generally not allow greater maximum lengths.